Naturhistoriska/birdscanner/README.md

     [user@rackham slurm]$ sbatch refdata_and_init_and_plast.slurm.sh

-This step will attempt to read and reformat the reference data, create hmm's for all alignments, perform a similarity search using plast, and finally prepare a more restricted data for the next step.
+This step will attempt to read and reformat the reference data, create HMM's for all alignments, perform a similarity search using plast, and finally prepare a more restricted data for the next step.
 A brief progress report (as well as any error messages) is printed to the file `refdata_and_init_and_plast.err`.
 More